How to Invest in Esports (Updated 2023)

-The first and perhaps most obvious place to start when investing in esports is with publicly traded stocks.
+The first place to start when investing in esports is with publicly traded stocks.
 The esports industry already includes large players such as Amazon (NASDAQ:AMZN), which burst onto the gaming scene when it acquired Twitch back in 2014 for US$970 million.

-As in any market, earlier-stage companies generally come with increased volatility.
+As in any market, earlier-stage esports stocks generally come with increased volatility.
 But that can also bring the potential for major investment returns for those who get in on the ground floor.
 It’s up to individual investors to gauge what investment opportunities they are comfortable taking advantage of.

-While esports stocks are a solid investing choice, it’s important to remember the scale of the market.
+While esports stocks are an option for investors, it’s important to remember the scale of the market.

-There’s also the hardware to consider, including things like headsets, mice, gaming keyboards and consoles.
-For that reason, companies like Microsoft (NASDAQ:MSFT) and Logitech International (NASDAQ:LOGI) could also be opportunities to profit from growing popularity of esports.
+There’s also hardware to consider, including items like headsets, mice, gaming keyboards and consoles.
+For that reason, companies like Microsoft (NASDAQ:MSFT) and Logitech International (NASDAQ:LOGI) could also be opportunities for investors to profit from the growing popularity of esports.

 Don’t forget to follow us @INN_Technology for real-time news updates!

 Securities Disclosure: I, Melissa Pistilli, currently hold no direct investment interest in any company mentioned in this article.

 - Eports Stocks: 3 Biggest Companies in 2022 ›